Misakaiscute/mobile-JikokuJo/README.md

 ### Android Studio:

 - #### It's highly recommended to use [Android Studio](https://developer.android.com/studio) for running the app.
-The installation instuctions will be utilizing Android Studio as well.
+- #### The installation instructions will be utilizing Android Studio as well.
+The minimum required version in 2025.2.3

 ### Installation process: